-In Kaura, Kaimur district, Bihar, India, there is an ancient temple dedicated to the worship of Lord Shiva and Shakti.
-It is also considered to be one of the oldest temples in the area and the oldest “functional” temple of the world.
-This is Mundeshwari Temple which dates back to 108 AD, according to the inscription erected by Archaeological Survey of India (ASI).
+In Kaura, Kaimur district, Bihar, India, there is an ancient temple dedicated to the worship of Lord Shiva and Goddess Shakti.
+It is also considered to be one of the oldest temples in the area and the oldest “functional” temple in the world.
+This is Mundeshwari Temple which dates back to 108 AD, according to the inscription erected by the Archaeological Survey of India (ASI).
 However, the temple is damaged at the moment and is ongoing restoration.

 The Geography of Mundeshwari Temple

 The temple is located on Mundeshwari Hill at the height of 608ft in the Kaimur district.
 Near the Son River, there are relics that talk about the temple in Mundeshwari Hill.